RelayKey

 Method and path allowlists, default-deny.

-Every credential gets an explicit list of HTTP methods and glob path patterns.
-Anything outside that scope returns 403 from RelayKey before the upstream call is made — and shows up in the audit log.
-No more handing over keys with full account access.
+Every RelayKey gets an explicit list of HTTP methods and glob path patterns.
+Anything outside that scope returns 403 from RelayKey before the upstream call is made and shows up in the audit log.
+No more handing broad production keys to one-off scripts and tools.

 {